A little round up of my tips on how to get a new life that I’m calling “My 3 Big Things to Finding Freedom in Life”

 This isn’t a quick process.
 Experimentation is vital and so is finding out what you get enjoyment from.

-The balance of my work has changed to become largely based from home so I can still work whilst managing my health requirements.
+The balance of my work has changed to become largely based from home so I can still work whilst managing my health issues.

 I am focusing more of my time on how I can reinvent what I do to suit my body better.

 I know I have a strong purpose around helping others so I have honed that need and redesigned my offering into more of an online coaching and development business (changeleader360.com) and have set up a partnership with a dear friend of mine as my distributor.
-I also help same friend on a part-time basis manage her consulting business (again, from home!).
+I also help same friend on a part-time basis manage her consulting business (all from home).

 The process has been slow due to my capacity issues but I love the freedom I have found in shaping my new future.
 It was an unexpected benefit.
 After having delivered to ‘someone else’s’ agenda for 25 years of my career, it’s nice to finally be in control of where I spend my time.

-My vision ultimately is to work from home from anywhere and I am making steps to do that.
+My vision ultimately is to work from home from anywhere and I am making good steps to do that.
 Life feels exciting again.

 Take your first, big, brave step

 My first brave step was moving house.
 Our financial situation necessitated it.
 I didn’t know where I would end up or what I would be doing.

 I followed my instincts and the immediate need to reduce the financial pressure and we just made the best of it.
 We had to.

 The stress of that first step was huge and, for a time, impacted my health badly.
-However, slowly but surely, things have settled and, interestingly, have oiled the wheels for thinking about my life differently.
+However, slowly but surely, things have settled and, interestingly, have oiled the wheels for thinking about our life differently.

 Moving away helped me let go of the old definition of me and allowed space for the new me to appear.